glowlabs-org/glow-contracts/README.md

     -   Executes proposals
 -   `VetoCouncil.sol`
     - The veto council is responsible for delaying fraudulent buckets
-    - The veto council also has the power to delay all Holdings from `HoldingContract.sol` by 90 days.
+    - The veto council also has the power to delay all Holdings from `SafetyDelay.sol` by 90 days.
     - The veto council also has the power to veto non-election proposals.
     - The veto council is managed by governance and are paid a weekly salary in GLOW.